aequitas-aod/template-python-project-poetry/README.md

 10. Change the assignee for pull-requests for automatic dependency updates by editing `renovate.json`
     + currently defaults to @gciatto

-11. Add your PyPi credentials as secrets of the GitHub repository
+11. Add your PyPI credentials as secrets of the GitHub repository
     - `PYPI_USERNAME` (resp. `PYPI_PASSWORD`) for your username (resp. password)
     - this may require you to register on PyPi first